morningspace/lab-hello-git/README.md

 ### Launch Remote and Local Git

-Launch one docker container for the image `morningspace/lab-git-remote` as remote git, and one docker container for the image `morningspace/lab-git-local` as local git:
+Launch one docker container for the image `morningspace/lab-git-remote` as remote git, and one for the image `morningspace/lab-git-local` as local git:
 ```
 docker run -it --name my-git-remote --hostname my-git-remote --net=lab -p 8080:80 morningspace/lab-git-remote
 docker run -it --name my-git-local --hostname my-git-local --net=lab morningspace/lab-git-local